 Using the Nature paper as a foil to test Loeb's seemingly outlandish light-sail hypothesis, I note that the Nature paper too says that there was no out-gassing dust was observed from 'Oumuamua and yet there should have been dust seen if there was the hypothesised out-gassing they calculated.
 To get around this the Nature paper's authors claim that the material being out-gassed was 'atypical'.
 This basically means it was inexplicable unless you put it down to the unknown extra-Solar conditions of the object's origin.
 In short, the Nature paper does not provide a fully satisfactory explanation.
 Loeb's light-sail hypothesis therefore has a certain viability: given what we know, it is not entirely implausible.
 This remains so even with the Nature paper presenting, and rigorously dismissing, seven alternative explanations (but Loeb's light-sail hypothesis was not one of them).

-The bottom line Loeb is not some sort of von Daniken eccentric peddling a ludicrous theory but a serious astronomer who just happens to have an hypothesis that is very exotic but does seem to best fit the facts.
-As he himself notes, it is only because he is advanced in his career, and recognised for his body of astronomical work, that he is able to think outside the box of accepted view without undue professional repercussions.
+The bottom line, Loeb is not some sort of von Daniken eccentric peddling a ludicrous theory but a serious astronomer who just happens to have an hypothesis that is very exotic but does seem to best fit the currently-known (early 2020) facts.
+As he himself notes, it is only because he is advanced in his career, and recognised for his body of astronomical work, that he is able publicly to think outside the box of accepted view without undue professional repercussions.

 Extraterrestrial, is written at the easy end of the New Scientist magazine level of science writing and so will be accessible to a potentially wide readership.
 It certainly fits the bill for this site's target audience: scientists who also enjoy science fiction in their spare time, as well as SF lovers who happen to like popular science.